 (f) The system shall calculate, as defined in 4.5.1, the import kWh and import kVArh in each half hour period in UTC for each MSID.

-(g) The system shall provide secure access for HHDCs, Suppliers and Customers to only that data which is relevant to them.

-(h) The system shall provide an output file in the format shown in 4.5.4 for provision to the appointed HHDC.
+(g) The system shall provide an output file in the format shown in 4.5.4 for provision to the appointed HHDC.

-(i) The system shall provide an audit trail of changes to data held.
+(h) The system shall provide an audit trail of changes to data held.

-4.5.3.2 Functions of a Dynamic Meter using PECU Data
+4.6.3.2 Functions of a Dynamic Meter using PECU Data